 All participants will be screened 24 hours prior to scheduled study visit and must complete the University of Guelph COVID-19 Daily Screening Form the day of your appointment (prior to the study visit).
+While completing the Screening Form, please choose "Volunteer with the University" and click "Next;" you will then be asked to attest to your vaccination or exemption status.
 The research team will confirm that the two screens are complete before proceeding with your visit.
 You will be asked about information regarding your health in the 14 days prior to the appointment, with special attention to the preceding 48 hours.
-Some of the questions you will be asked include: